Juanpe/SkeletonView/CONTRIBUTING.md

    maintainers before spending too much time writing the code.
 In some cases, `💡 Enhancement`s may not align well with the project objectives at the time.

-### Tests :mag:, Documentation :books:, Miscellaneous :sparkles:
+### Miscellaneous :sparkles:
--  If you want to make the documentation clearer, you have an alternative implementation of something that may have advantages over the way its currently done, or you have any other change, we would be happy to hear about it!
+-  If you have an alternative implementation of something that may have advantages over the way its currently done, or you have any other change, we would be happy to hear about it!
   -  If its a trivial change, go ahead and [send a Pull Request](#creating_a_pull_request) with the changes you have in mind.
   -  If not, [open an Issue](https://github.com/Juanpe/SkeletonView/issues/new) to discuss the idea first.